calaldees/blog/musings/youDontHavePermissionToTakeMyFocus.md

 Stop taking my focus.
 My time does not belong to you.
 Your software and business addenda are not my concern.

+---

+2023-08-02
+I was preparing for running a sequence of interviews.
+Collating details about the candidates biddly-booop
+"Did you know that you are now able to edit videos in windows picture viewer via Chipcamp" I don't edit videos.
+This is not something I use my computer for.
+Why are you taking my focus!
+I'm preparing for interviews.
+Who ran this popup program?
+I didn't! and I'm the user.
+You are 'my' computer, I'm not 'your' user.
+I'm driving you!
+WHY DID YOU TAKE MY FOCUS FOR A PROGRAM I AM NOT INTERESTED IN OR WILL NEVER USE! xxxx OFF!